-CONCLUSION
+9 CONCLUSION

-It is concluded that regardless of the size of the turbines - whether they are 110m or 172.5m tall, they are all very large structures.
-It would be not unreasonable to conclude that anyone looking at a wind turbine would have difficulty in determining its height whether it was 110m tall or 172.5m tall without the benefit of a comparison.
+It is concluded that regardless of the size of the turbines - whether they are 110 m or 172.5m tall, they are all very large structures.
+It would be not unreasonable to conclude that anyone looking at a wind turbine would have difficulty in determining its height whether it was 110 m tall or 172.5 m tall without the benefit of a side by side comparison.

 The purpose of this assessment is to consider the potential adverse landscape and visual effects of the difference in the proposal's attributes between what is consented and what is proposed.
-In other words, what are the effects of the extra height?
-This is achieved with the benefit of the report prepared by Energy3 provided by the Applicant.
-It is found that the difference in effects between the consented twentytwo 110m tall turbines and the proposed eleven 172.5m tall turbines will have at worst, 'low' adverse visual effects.
-Landscape effects arising from the proposal will be less than what has been consented and will be 'positive'.
+In other words, what are the effects of the extra height and reduction in turbine numbers?
+This is achieved with the benefit of the report prepared by Energy3 provided by the Applicant and included in the AEE.
+It is found that the difference in effects between the consented twenty-two 110 m tall turbines and the proposed eleven 172.5 m tall turbines will have at worst, 'low' adverse visual effects, but for the majority of potentially affected parties, the proposal will generate between 'low-moderate' and 'very high' positive visual effects.
+Landscape effects arising from the proposal will be less than what has been consented due to the halving in turbine numbers.
+Landscape effects are conservatively assessed at 'moderate' positive.